canjs/can-stache-element-ssr/README.md

 #### In either mode

 If you prepend /dev to the request path, it serves root /index.html file.
+If you prepend /prod to the request path, it serves root /production.html file.

 main.js sets the can-route page data to the first /slug/ after /dev so the correct page loads in dev/spa mode. can-route then automatically uses pushstate to remove the "dev" sentenil value in the url quietly.